Commenter25/BetterGarfield/.github/ISSUE_TEMPLATE/general-question.md

 ---
 name: General question
-about: 'Ask a question about me, my userstyles, or the meaning of life. (spoiler: it''s time² ÷ (money - attitude) + √good to the power of evil ÷ (idea + random))'
+about: Ask a question about me, BetterGarfield, or the meaning of life.
 title: ''
 labels: question
 assignees: CommenterOfComments

 ---

-**Say your question**
 Speak your mind here!
+Also, the meaning of life is time² ÷ (money - attitude) + √good to the power of evil ÷ (idea + random), if you were gonna ask.